-Bachelor of Science Degree Program Completion Time: 140 weeks, Fourteen Quarters Program is offered at the Springfield campus including online.
+Bachelor of Science Degree Program

+Completion Time: 140 weeks, Fourteen Quarters

 The Bachelor of Science in Business Administration degree program has been designed to provide advanced educational opportunities for students who have completed an Associate's degree program at an accredited postsecondary institution.
 The courses address a wide variety of business needs in finance, technology, management skills, and business principles, theories and practices.
 The Bachelor in Business Administration program will provide the student with an extensive business background, focusing on principles and techniques of effective administration.
 It will emphasize development of business leaders who are capable of thinking critically, solving problems effectively, and making sound business decisions.